mozilla/code-review/docs/new_analyzer.md

 Once your task is triggered with the `code-review` attribute, its analysis artifact should be retrieved automatically by the bot if you use the default format.

-If you produce a different format, this will need a specific implementation on the bot (:mag: doc needed here)

 The bot will retrieve all issues from your artifact, and filter them using basic rules:

 * if the issue is not in a modifided line of a file in the patch, it will be discarded.